 Breast Health Center

 Breast cancer is one of the most common cancers among women.
-Astria Regional Medical Center provides helpful services to educate women on breast health and encourage self-exams and routine screenings.
+Astria Health provides helpful services to educate women on breast health and encourage self-exams and routine screenings.
 We utilize highly sophisticated imaging technology that can detect breast cancer at the earliest stages, when treatment can be most effective.
 Our technologists have a gentle touch and use the latest technology to create the most accurate and comfortable experience possible.

 Mammography is an x-ray exam of the breasts used to screen for or diagnose breast cancer.
 Astria Regional Medical Center offers state-of-the-art imaging technology for mammograms.